oracle-livelabs/sprints/analytics/sprint-oac-create-advanced-calculations/create-advanced-calculations.md

 # How do I create advanced calculations in Oracle Analytics Cloud (OAC)?
 Duration: 3 minutes

 Creating advanced calculations can be an effective tool to quickly populate visualizations.
 When creating visualizations, automated calculations can be quickly saved for later repurposing.
-As of May 2022, the most current update, OAC allows for powerful slice and dice analysis with any measure using these calculated objects.
+As of May 2022, OAC allows for powerful slice and dice analysis with any measure using these calculated objects.

 ## Advanced Calculations